rssh/scala-gopher/README.md

   ```
   val bing = gopherApi.makeTransputer[BingoTransputer]
   ```
-  after this we can create channels, connect one to ports and start transformer.
+  after creation of transputer, we can create channels, connect one to ports and start transformer.

   ```
   val inA = makeChannel[Int]()